 For example, the lead author is Dr. Mateusz Gola, who is visiting scholar at UC San Diego, and has 39 publications to his name.
 Another author is Marc Potenza MD, PhD, of Yale University, who is considered by many to be one of the world's preeminent addiction researchers (way out of Prause's league).
 A PubMed search returns over 350 studies by Dr. Potenza.

-As Matuesz Gola explained to "PornHelps" in the comments section, BioRxiv (where his study appeared pre-publication) exists for pre-publication papers, and functions to elicit feedback from researchers in order to improve papers.
+As Matuesz Gola explained to "PornHelps" in the comments section, BioRxiv (where Prause found it) exists for pre-publication papers, and functions to elicit feedback from researchers in order to improve papers.
 It should be noted that "PornHelps's" comments and Prause's tweet appeared at the same time.
 Coincidence?

 It's clear that Prause is disturbed by any neurological study lending scientific support to the porn addiction model (all do).
 But there's more to this story.
-Matuesz Gola recently published a formal critique of Prause et al., 2015, which explained that Prause's findings align with two established addiction models (3 reviews of the literature agree with Gola) - contradicting Prause's claim (that she had disproved (or, as she likes to say publicly, "falsified") the addiction model with her single paper).
+Matuesz Gola also published a formal critique of Prause et al., 2015, which explained that Prause's findings align with two established addiction models (3 reviews of the literature agree with Gola) - contradicting Prause's claim (that she had disproved (or, as she likes to say publicly, "falsified") the addiction model with her single paper).

 Marc Potenza was coauthor of the 2014 Cambridge University study that analyzed Prause's flawed 2013 EEG study.
 In interviews Prause incorrectly claimed her findings didn't align with the addiction model.
 In the Cambridge fMRI study, Potenza and 10 other neuroscientists explained why Prause was mistaken.
-Perhaps her attack on Gola & Potenza study was pay-back for daring to point out the flaws in her conclusions.
+Perhaps her attack on Gola & Potenza study was attempted pay-back for daring to point out the flaws in her conclusions.

 Addendum: Is Prause tweeting for Porn Helps?
 Porn Helps later tweets that she has "15 years studying as neuroscientist":

 Perhaps.
 Prause, a Kinsey grad, calls herself a neuroscientist, and appears to have started college about 15 years ago.
 More on @pornhelps below.
 (Update - @pornhelps later deleted their twitter account and website when it became apparent to others that Prause often tweeted with this account and helped with the website)

 OTHERS - July, 2016: Prause & David Ley attack NoFap founder Alexander Rhodes.